 The successful reforms in California have allowed homeowners to build up two additional residences on their property benefiting both potential residents and existing homeowners who benefit from the capitalized value of the right even if they choose not to build themselves.
 The problems in the Bay Area are so advanced that these types of reforms aren’t of the magnitude to adequately respond to the crisis but the success there does provide insight into the politics of reform more generally.

 Apart from ADUs, it is difficult to add development in ways that benefit the interested parties with de facto rights in the current system of land use planning.
 While homeowners have an interest in and an ability to prevent development, it is difficult for developers to make bargains with those who oppose their projects.

 Because of this much of the YIMBY movement is focused on kicking decision-making up to the state level in order to limit parochial concerns that lead to housing shortages.
-Compared with other countries where most land use regulation is decided through national policy, in the United States most decisions are made at the state and local level.
-While we may often believe that competition between states and cities will lead to more liberal rules, this rarely works in practice for land use regulations.
 There is also an alternative way of addressing the difficulty: kicking decision-making down closer to individuals.
 Whereas the first type of YIMBY reforms seeks to overwhelm NIMBYs, the second hopes to change the political system to enable mutually beneficial development.

 Instead of the current system in much of the US where rules are often decided at the citywide level, this proposed system would allow decisions to be made at the street block level.
 Wouldn’t this just empower the NIMBYs even more?